Newtonian motivations for general relativity: Local measurements

 A requirement of General Relativity is that all measurements must be made locally.
 Imagine that the particles are inside a windowless spacecraft co-orbiting the Earth with the center of mass of the spacecraft coincident with one of the particles.
 That particle would be at rest with respect to the spacecraft.
 An observer in the spacecraft would have no indication that the craft was orbiting Earth.
 The observer is only allowed to measure the behavior of the particles in the frame of the craft.

 In this example, we can define a local coordinate system such that the $z$-direction is toward the ceiling of the craft and this is directed along $\mathbf{r}$.
 The $x$-direction is toward the front of the craft and is in the direction of $\mathbf{v}$.
 The $y$-direction is toward the left side of the craft.

 In this frame, the vector $\mathbf{h}$ is the position vector for the second particle.
 An observer in the craft would think the second particle was oscillating in a potential well generated by a gravitational field.
 This is an example of a coordinate acceleration due to the choice of frames as opposed to a physical acceleration due to actual forces.

 General motion in the earth's gravitational field

-Elliptic and hyberbolic trajectories
+Elliptic and hyperbolic trajectories

 Co-planar elliptic orbits.
 The particle in the outer orbit travels slower than the particle in the inner orbit.
 They will separate with time.

-More generally, particles move in elliptic or hyberbolic trajectories in a plane that contains the earth center.
+More generally, particles move in elliptic or hyperbolic trajectories in a plane that contains the earth center.
 The orbits need not be circular.
 One can obtain intuitive geodesic and field equations in those situations as well [Ref 2, Chapter 1].
 Unlike circular orbits, however, the speed of the particles in elliptic or hyperbolic trajectories is not constant.
 We therefore do not have a constant speed with which to scale the curvature.
 Therefore, in anticipation of the transition to relativistic mechanics, the trajectories and curvatures are scaled with the speed of light $c$.